oneapi-src/oneDNN/doc/advanced/int8_computations.md

 ### 1. Inputs of mixed type: u8 and s8

-The Intel(R) Instruction Set Architecture has special instructions that enable multiplying and adding the vectors of u8 and s8 very efficiently.
-DNNL enables int8 support using these particular instructions.
+The Intel(R) Instruction Set Architecture has special instructions that enable multiplying and adding the vectors of u8 and s8 very efficiently. oneDNN enables int8 support using these particular instructions.

 Unfortunately, these instructions do not have the counterparts that work with